gabest11/reolink_firmware_patcher/README.md

 Requirements: pakler, ubi_reader (pip install ...), also mtd-utils.

+Use the latest pakler from github, there was a new pak header type since the last release (pip install git+https://github.com/vmallet/pakler.git).

 Tested with
 - E1 Zoom 5MP and 8MP
 - Doorbell Wifi (2024.03.07.)